himeshramjee/Chaiwala-Developer-Space/AI/ollama/README.md

 Ollama Vibe provides a one-command installation experience that:

 1. Installs Ollama on your system using the official installer
-2. Configures necessary environment variables for external access
+2. Configures Ollama to accept connections on all interfaces
 3. Installs Podman (if not already installed) to run container workloads
-4. Uses existing Podman machine or creates one if needed
+4. Sets up an optimized Podman machine with appropriate resource allocation
 5. Deploys OpenWebUI in a Podman container for a graphical interface
 6. Downloads and prepares optimized coding models
-7. Sets up proper networking between components
+7. Sets up proper networking between components for container-to-host communication

 All of this is handled automatically with appropriate error checking and user feedback throughout the process.
 The installer is designed to work with existing Podman setups and will use your currently running Podman machine if one exists.